Virtual Wedding Guide: Everything You Need to Know

 How to Plan a Legal Virtual Wedding

+Minimonies or micro-weddings have been trending in 2020.
+These are small ceremonies of 15 people or less.
 In Las Vegas, wedding chapels are open and ready to marry couples that walk into their doors.
-For couples that can travel to Vegas, this is giving them an alternative option to have an elegant ceremony instead of a quarantine wedding.
+For couples that can travel to Vegas for a “minimony”, this is giving them an alternative option to have an elegant ceremony instead of a quarantine wedding at home.

 Anderson Cooper on CNN coverage of the virtual ceremony at Chapel of the Flowers.